DrMicrobit/ollama-cli/README.md

 ## Early termination examples
 Sometimes models produce way more output than you wanted.
 Or get stuck in endless loops.

-You can terminate the output of Ollama prematurely by either number of lines, number of paragraphs or number of exact line repeats.
+You can terminate the output of Ollama prematurely by either number of lines, number of tokens in a single line, number of paragraphs or number of exact line repeats.

 > [!NOTE]
 > While the normal output of Ollama appears on stdout, reasons for terminations will be shown by `ollama-cli` on stderr.
 That allows you to redirect the normal output to a file or pipe it to other commands without having to think about removing the termination info.